 Purpose-built by NHS Grampian and the University of Aberdeen, The Suttie Centre is a teaching and learning centre at the heart of the Foresterhill Health Campus for use by students, healthcare staff, health practitioners and the general public, bringing everyone together in the centre of this healthcare community.

-Opened in 2009, the centre aims to promote lifelong learning in a multiprofessional environment.
-Set as a focus and home for learning for staff and students alike, the centre provides excellent amentities, space and support to optimise the learning experience.
+Opened in 2009, the centre aims to promote lifelong learning in a multi-professional environment.
+Set as a focus and home for learning for staff and students alike, the centre provides excellent amenities, space and support to optimise the learning experience.

 Some of the key features of the Suttie Centre include:

 - Anatomy teaching space and a resource centre designed for the modern teaching of anatomy and its links to radiology and other medical/surgical specialities.

 - Purpose-built NHS training rooms to provide a range of clinical and non-clinical training and development opportunities.

 - A simulated ward area where students and staff will learn essential and advanced clinical skills in a safe and secure environment.

 - Comfortable facilities for the dedicated group of patient partners who support the teaching of clinical skills.

 - A 236-seat lecture theatre allowing Aberdeen to host national and international conferences.

 - An advanced tele-technology infrastructure – an IT suite running the most up-to-date training applications and a range of innovative simulators including the UK's first 'sim-baby.'